Shaking Hands 6

 Average cost of a subdistrict court case

-An example: you have a claim of €4,000 and the opposing party refuses to pay.
-You engage us to initiate legal proceedings.
+Example: you have a claim of €4,000 and the other party refuses to pay.
+You ask us to start legal proceedings on your behalf.
 The costs would then look approximately as follows:

 • Summons via bailiff: €130